lokeshmeher/bashrc-for-cmd/README.md

 # bashrc-for-cmd
 An easy method to set command line parameters, user preferences, environment settings and aliases in the windows command prompt analogous to `.bashrc` / `.bash_profile` in linux.
 People can add their own settings to add funcitonality.
 The objective of the batch file is to provides a template for the same.
+However, the important step is the registry edit which allows system-wide changes.

 ### Using this method you can: